Stop the itching: What you need to know about allergies in dogs

 Are all dogs prone to allergies?

 Generally, every dog is at risk of an allergic reaction to a substance.
-Some breeds however are more susceptible than others due of genetics, making their skin more fragile and sensitive to allergens.
+Some breeds however are more susceptible than others, making their skin more fragile and sensitive to allergens.

-Here are some of the breeds that are more prone to skin allergies:
+Here are a list of breeds identified in Australia as more prone to atopic dermatitis:

-You will need to consult your vet to identify the type of allergy your pet is suffering from so as to find the best treatment suited to your dog.
+You will need to consult your vet to identify the type of allergy your pet is suffering from to find the best treatment suited to your dog.

 *Please note, any pet insurance advice provided is general only.
 Refer to the applicable Product Disclosure Statement for details of Bow Wow Meow Pet Insurance cover.